-This article describes how to set up L2TP VPN using the USG as a RADIUS Server.
+This article describes how to set up an L2TP VPN using the UniFi Security Gateway (USG) as a RADIUS Server.
 This article applies for all USG models, as well as all UniFi Dream Machine models (UDM and UDM-Pro).

 Table of Contents

-2. Navigate to Settings > Networks > Create New Network in the UniFi Network Controller (or Edit an existing one).
+1. Navigate to Settings > Networks > Create New Network in the UniFi Network Controller (or Edit an existing one).

 2. Fill out the necessary fields as shown in the image above:

-4. Choose the Default RADIUS Profile from the dropdown.
+3. Choose the Default RADIUS Profile from the drop-down.

 If using a Windows machine to connect to L2TP, follow these steps to set it up: